goldfirere/cs113/labs/01_install/lab.md

     Eclipse is an *integrated development environment* (IDE) that will make Java programming much easier than it would be otherwise.

     **Mac users:** Many have had trouble with Java versions.
 If you are told to download a "legacy" Java at this point (with a `More Info...` button), do so.
 You may also need to download the macOS version of Java from [this page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
    (and no other).
+Choose the macOS link from the topmost set of downloads.

 5. Follow the directions in the installer, choosing the "Eclipse IDE for Java Developers" when given a menu of choices.
 At the end of installation, click the green Launch button.